ariol01/ariol01/README.md

 ### Hi there 👋
-### i'm Ariel, do you wanna know some fun facts about this profile or about me?
+### I'm Ariel, do you wanna know some fun facts about this profile or about me?

 On this profile you will find many repositories that has: